ifransperalta/php-stripe/README.md

 # Stripe payment

-It can be integrated to a wordpress plugin or in a single payment page and you need to use your own stripe private key and public key.
+Reusable code that can be integrated to a wordpress plugin or in a landing page.
+Just change stripe private key and public key.